quantgirluk/Understanding-Quantitative-Finance/_sources/intro.md

 # Welcome

 This is a collection of notes exploring a number of topics in Quantitative Finance (QF).
-The idea is to use [Python](https://www.python.org) &#x1F40D;to illustrate the theoretical concepts and help you to get a better understaing of each topic.
+The idea is to use [Python](https://www.python.org) &#x1F40D;to illustrate the theoretical concepts and help you to get a better understanding of each topic.

 My aim is to provide an open-source repository where people interested in a career in QF can find these concepts covered in a rigorous manner but also from a practitioners point of view.